AI Visibility vs Traditional SEO: Key Differences

 How often should I update content for AI visibility?

-Does schema markup really help with AI citations?
+Does schema markup really help with AI recommendations?

 Yes.
 FAQPage schema has a 41% citation rate compared to 15% without it (Relixir study via Frase.io).
 Schema markup helps AI understand your content structure, business entity, and Q&A content.
 JSON-LD is the recommended format.